muquit/clip-httpd/docs/howtouse.md

 Use the cross-platform client @CBCOPY@ on remote systems to send text to @CLIPHTTPD@ server running on your desktop which copies text to your system clipboard.
+Look at @CBCOPY_SH@, which uses @CURL@ to see how the client works.